silverhold/heading/README.md

 ```

 ### Responsiveness
-In order to generate properties with specific breakpoint from [trowel-responsive library](https://github.com/trowel/responsive), you can into each sub-map of the `$headings` variable ('all', 'h1', 'h2', 'h3', 'h4', 'h5', 'h6') set as key one of the breakpoint from the [`$breakpoints` map](https://github.com/Trowel/responsive/blob/master/_parameters.scss) and as value a list of property/value.
+In order to generate properties with specific breakpoint from [silverhold-responsive library](https://github.com/silverhold/responsive), you can into each sub-map of the `$headings` variable ('all', 'h1', 'h2', 'h3', 'h4', 'h5', 'h6') set as key one of the breakpoint from the [`$breakpoints` map](https://github.com/silverhold/responsive/blob/master/_parameters.scss) and as value a list of property/value.

-The media query are generated with the mixin [media-query](https://github.com/Trowel/responsive#using-mixin) and the 'mobile-first' philosophy.
+The media query are generated with the mixin [media-query](https://github.com/silverhold/responsive#using-mixin) and the 'mobile-first' philosophy.

 So the current example :